WantSomeLemon/Todo-List-app/README.md

 # Todo-List-app
-Making an app that can make a list to do in day/month/year, ...
+Creating an app that can make a list to do in day/month/year, ...

 #Branch
 I have 4 branch: